Conquistador: Disease in the Americas

 While technological superiority, military strategy and forging local alliances played an important role in the victories of the conquistadors in the Americas, their conquest was greatly facilitated by Old World diseases: smallpox, chicken pox, diphtheria, typhus, influenza, measles, malaria, and yellow fever.
 The diseases were carried to distant tribes and villages.
 This typical path of disease transmission moved much faster than the conquistadors, so that as they advanced, resistance weakened.
 Epidemic disease is commonly cited as the primary reason for the population collapse.
 The American natives lacked immunity to these infections.

 When Francisco Coronado and the Spaniards first explored the Rio Grande Valley in 1540, in modern New Mexico, some of the chieftains complained of new diseases that affected their tribes.
 Cabeza de Vaca reported that in 1528, when the Spanish landed in Texas, "half the natives died from a disease of the bowels and blamed us".
-When the Spanish conquistadors arrived in the Incan empire, a large portion of the population had already died in a smallpox epidemic.
+When the Spanish conquistadors arrived in the Inca Empire, a large portion of the population had already died in a smallpox epidemic.
 The first epidemic was recorded in 1529 and killed the emperor Huayna Capac, the father of Atahualpa.
-Further epidemics of smallpox broke out in 1533, 1535, 1558 and 1565, as well as typhus in 1546, influenza in 1558, diphtheria in 1614 and measles in 1618.
+Further epidemics of smallpox broke out in 1533, 1535, 1558, and 1565, as well as typhus in 1546, influenza in 1558, diphtheria in 1614, and measles in 1618.